Nodnarb1192/Bootcamp/Sprint 12. Numerical Methods/README.md

-# Sprint 12: Numerical Methods
+# Implementing Numerical Methods for Used Car Market Value Prediction

 ## Introduction